 Message From the Chairman

-The Department of Anesthesia and Perioperative Medicine (originated in 1956) is a vital part of the oldest medical school in the south, the Medical University of South Carolina, which was founded in 1824.
+The Department of Anesthesia and Perioperative Medicine (originated in 1956) is a vital part of the oldest medical school in the south, the Medical University of South Carolina (MUSC), which was founded in 1824.
 Situated in beautiful, historic Charleston, South Carolina, MUSC is a wonderful place to train and to work.
-Anesthesiology residents rotate through the University Hospital which consists of 21 operating suites and 10 off-site anesthesia locations; Rutledge Tower, our outpatient ambulatory surgical center with nine operating rooms; Ashley River Tower which houses nine operating rooms and seven peripheral locations; and the Ralph H. Johnson VA Medical Center with five operating rooms.
-In addition, Adult Cardiothoracic and Critical Care fellowship opportunities are available.
+Anesthesiology residents rotate through the University Hospital which consists of 21 operating rooms and 12 off-site anesthesia locations; Rutledge Tower, our outpatient ambulatory surgical center with nine operating rooms; Ashley River Tower which houses ten operating rooms and seven peripheral locations; and the Ralph H. Johnson VA Medical Center with five operating rooms.
+Despite the challenging healthcare environment, MUSC continues to rapidly grow as demonstrated by the building of a new pediatric ambulatory surgical center and multispecialty office building (opening spring of 2018) and 350 million dollar Children’s Hospital and Woman’s Pavilion (opening 2019).
 All of our facilities offer state-of-the-art monitoring and equipment in spacious rooms.

 Teaching is a priority of the department.
-The faculty is extremely diverse with extensive fellowship training in adult and pediatric cardiothoracic, pediatrics, critical care, regional anesthesia and chronic pain management.
+The faculty is extremely diverse with extensive fellowship training in adult and pediatric cardiothoracic, pediatric, critical care, regional anesthesia and chronic pain management.
 Our residents come from throughout the United States.
-Our case load is such that residents are able to complete their case number requirements for American Board of Anesthesiology (ABA) certification by the end of their CA-2 year allowing them the opportunity to concentrate on areas of interest throughout their CA-3 year.
+Our caseload is such that residents are able to complete their case number requirements for American Board of Anesthesiology (ABA) certification by the end of their CA-2 year allowing them the opportunity to concentrate on areas of interest throughout their CA-3 year.
+In addition, Adult Cardiothoracic, Critical Care and Regional Anesthesiology fellowship opportunities are available.

-The department is significantly engaged in research activities.
-Dr. Frank McGowan is the Jerry Reves Endowed Chairman for Anesthesia Research.
-He leads a robust pediatric cardiovascular research effort which attempts to translate basic science discoveries to the pediatric cardiothoracic operating rooms.
-The MUSC Simulation Center of South Carolina is run by Dr. John Schaefer, Lewis Blackman Endowed Chairman for Patient Safety and Medical Simulation.
-Significant research is occurring on the utility of simulated training on knowledge and skill attainment and retention.
+Significant research is also being devoted to Enhanced Recovery After Surgery initiatives and the Surgical Home concept through the work of Drs.
+Will Hand, Carlee Clark and Julie McSwain.
 The department is also heavily involved in delineating the utility of medical devices such as transcranial magnetic stimulation (TMS) and transcranial direct current stimulation (tDCS) for the treatment of acute and chronic pain.
 Multiple corporate trials are ongoing at any given time.
 All of this research offers residents the opportunity to be exposed to projects with close faculty supervision.

 Our “can-do” mentality along with all that our beautiful city has to offer creates a wonderful environment in which to train, work and live.